A Gentleman in Moscow: The trial

 The Count is charged as a social parasite before a Bolshevik tribunal, with the expectation that he will be found guilty and shot.
-He is unrepentant, and eloquently refuses to confess.
-Because of a revolutionary poem attributed to him, the Count is spared a death sentence.
+He is unrepentant and eloquently refuses to confess.
+Because of a revolutionary poem attributed to him, for which some senior Bolsheviks consider him one of the heroes of the struggle against the Tsarist regime, the Count is spared a death sentence.
 Instead, he is placed under house arrest for life at his current residence, the Hotel Metropol in central Moscow.

 The hotel

-A military guard escorts the Count back to the Hotel Metropol, where he is ordered to vacate his luxurious suite and move to the cramped servant's quarters on the sixth floor.
+A military guard escorts the Count back to the Hotel Metropol, where he is ordered to vacate his luxurious suite and move to the cramped servants' quarters on the sixth floor.
 As time goes on, the Count cultivates a social circle of friends from his youth as well as selected residents, staff, and customers of the Hotel and its restaurants.
-These include a one-eyed cat, a young girl, a seamstress, a Russian chef, a French maître d'hotel and former circus juggler, a poet, an actress, an underemployed architect, an orchestra conductor, a prince, a former Red Army colonel, and an aide-de-camp of an American general.
+These include a one-eyed cat, a seamstress, a Russian chef, a French maître d'hotel and former circus juggler, a poet, an actress, an underemployed architect, an orchestra conductor, a prince, a former Red Army colonel, and an aide-de-camp of an American general.

 Due to his diminished circumstances and restricted freedom, the Count has time for self-reflection.
 He is a brilliant conversationalist, readily discussing diverse subjects such as evolution, philosophy, Impressionism, Russian writers and poetry, food, post-revolutionary Russian society, and Russia's contributions to the world.

-An early acquaintance at the hotel is nine-year-old Nina Kulikova, the daughter of a widowed Ukrainian bureaucrat, who is fascinated by princesses.
+An early acquaintance at the hotel is nine-year-old Nina Kulikova, the daughter of a widowed Ukrainian bureaucrat who is fascinated by the now-extinct world of Russian princesses and nobility.
+She and the Count, who is equally fascinated by her curiosity, form a strong emotional bond.